 Crimson Viper in Street Fighter IV makes it clear that beating the crap out of the world's top fighters in order to assassinate Seth is just business, and she's indicated to be a perfectly friendly person outside the ring who enjoys spending time with her daughter.

 In Mirror's Edge, Celleste signed up as an assassin for the corrupt mayor because it's a comparatively safe job that puts bread on the table, and also has the great advantage that the police forces are now on your side, instead of trying to shoot you on sight.
-As a wonderful example of an actual Punchclock Villain, she still hangs out with her friends after work, and drops hints that it really would be better for them to stop antagonizing the oppressive government and starting a more socially accepted type of life.
+As a wonderful example of an actual Punchclock Villain, she still hangs out with her friends after work, and drops hints that it really would be better for them to stop antagonizing the oppressive government and start a more socially accepted type of life.

 Every character in Iji, even General Tor, the Final Boss and supposed Big Bad.
 In fact, the only ones who are evil are the General Ripper leading the Tasen, Blood Knight Iosa, and the pyschopathic Asha.
 The real Big Bad is implied to be the Komato government.
 And that government is itself a Punch Clock Villain because it's just doing what is demanded of it — exterminating what the shortsighted general public sees only as a threat.
 It's a pretty dark game...

 Half of the members of Organization XIII are portrayed this way in Kingdom Hearts: 358/2 Days.
 They even get vacation days on occasion.
+Roxas in particular has no idea what he's working for throughout his time in the Organization, and doesn't really take pleasure in his work.

 Also, Yuna, Rikku, and Paine, the heroines of Final Fantasy X-2, worked for Maleficent in Kingdom Hearts II because she paid well.
 They switch to the good guys' side only because they think Leon will pay better.
+Though, after initially planning to take all of Sora's items as payment, they decide not to after hearing about the hardships Sora has endured, and give him a Keychain as a gift.

 An overheard conversation in Ace Combat X: Skies of Deception shows that at least one Leasath shipman would rather be out fishing than watching the surrounding skies for incoming hostiles.
 Also subverted in the same game, where someone responding to said shipman nonchalantly tells him that he'll have all the time needed to go fish once Aurelia's been defeated.
 Several other snippets also show that some Leasath grunts genuinely buy into their commanding officer's desire to see the destruction and downfall of Aurelia.